coralproject/ask/README.md

 You can easily [deploy Ask on Heroku](https://heroku.com/deploy) for quick prototyping.
 Please note that Ask on Heroku doesn't support authentication, so it is not recommended for production use.

 ### On-Premise Installer
 Please stay tuned.
-We will release a package to install Ask on your own servers shortly!
+We're updating our package to install Ask on your own servers.
+If you have questions, please email jeff@mozillafoundation.org.